-Taunton Deane Partnership college is a Pupil referral unit.
+Taunton Deane Partnership College (TDPC) is a Pupil Referral Unit (PRU) for 5-16 year olds.
 Students come to us through 2 routes.
 Either as statutory cases or through partnership work with the local schools.

-All statutory cases currently are referred to us through the PEVP (Panel for Excluded and Vulnerable Pupils) Students may be referred due to medical reasons, in which case Specialist Medical/Consultant input is needed to support the referral.
+Students may be referred due to medical reasons, in which case specialist medical/consultant input is needed to support the referral.

 Partnership referral work is currently being further developed by the LA, PRU and schools.
 The aim is for TDPC to support local schools with a view to as many young people as possible in the local area being able to remain in mainstream school.

 Partnership work may consist of advice and training, or it may be about 1:1 or small group work with the student, either in school or in one of our centres.
 All partnership work is monitored and reviewed regularly.
 The mechanism for referral is below:

 Outreach - schools can contact the outreach team by phone to ask for advice, this may involve a school visit.
 The outreach team may also contact schools if exclusions or attendance data lead to concerns.